session-arr/session-arr/README.md

-**Note**: the number of cores (must be less than the number of physical cores), the maximum input size (must be >=15), and the number of repetitions per experiment can be configures by setting the necessary environment variables:
+**Note**: the number of cores (must be less than the number of physical cores), the maximum input size (must be >=15), and the number of repetitions per experiment can be configured by setting the necessary environment variables:

 ```
 CORES=4 REPETITIONS=50 MAXSIZE=30 ./benchmark.sh